 Skip to main content

-Falls Prevention Awareness Week Videos, Infographics, Handouts, and More
+Falls Prevention Awareness Week Videos, Handouts, and More

 animated video still of two women exercising

-We’ve expanded the widely used 6 Steps to Prevent a Fall framework into handouts, slide decks, and videos.
-Use the resources below to help older adults you serve understand how they can take action and prevent falls.
+Information from the widely used 6 Steps to Prevent a Fall framework is available to share via handouts, slide decks, and videos.
+Use the resources below to help older adults you serve understand how they can take action to prevent falls.

 ResourceIntended Audience Language